Tips for planning your timeline itinerary for your destination wedding

 Now that you have your ceremony time firmed up, we can work backwards to see when you should start getting ready.
 This is where you need to include your Hair and Makeup Artist(s).
 They’ll be able to tell you when they’ll need to start based on a host of items ie. how many people do they have to service etc. You can read more about this process in my interview with destination wedding hair and makeup diva Krystie Ann.
 Quick Tip: Ask your resort wedding coordinator to send lunch to your room (or wherever you’ll be getting ready), they’ll be happy to and your bridal party will love ya for it!

-The best things in life take time, ‘nuf said.
+The best things in life take time.
 Leave plenty of time to get in your wedding photos.
 When you look back on it the sounds of your DJ will be gone, the flowers and cake will be an after thought and like everyone says – the day will have flown by so fast you’ll have only a vague memory to fall back on.
 But your wedding photos and albums will be your return ticket to that amazing day in paradise.
 But great photos take time.
 Again, talk to your photographer for their input.
 They’ll be able to firm up your timeline so you get the most out of it and a good timeline won’t leave you feeling rushed or that you missed out on anything.

-With my destination weddings I generally budget for 3 hours of bridal shooting time in + the hour or two on the beach at sunset.
+With my destination wedding timeline I generally budget for 3 hours of bridal shooting time in + the hour or two on the beach at sunset.
 This is of course in addition to the usual getting ready photos, ceremony, reception etc. Now, this isn’t a marathon photo shoot by any means – it’s as hot as a $%%@#*$* down there so we never pass a bar!
 We’ll take our time with pit stops along the way to hydrate and share some laughs keeping everyone’s spirits high.
-Bridal parties are happiest and smiliest (it’s really a thing) when they can let their guard down and let loose.
+Bridal parties are happiest and smiliest when they can let their guard down and let loose.
 I always make sure to get you back to your rooms to freshen up briefly before the ceremony and reception.

 Quick advice for your reception is to do your speeches during dinner – combining the two will free up more time for the party and dancing afterwards.
 Most resorts require the reception to be wrapped up by 11pm for the sake of the other resort guests so a solid timeline is important.
 Option: Many couples do a welcome dinner or rehearsal dinner the day before, why not have your speeches done then when there’s no timeline to be concerned about?
 This leaves more time for the party during the reception.
 Just a thought.

 Resorts offer an entire lineup of wedding vendors that you can choose from.
 Most resorts also allow outside vendors to come in for the day as well, however they charge an outside vendor fee which generally varies from $100 up to $800.
 Be sure you speak with your resort before starting to book outside help.
 One key thing to note, those same resorts nearly always waive the vendor fee if that vendor stays at the resort during that time.
-This comes in handy when you fly a vendor like your photographer from home.
+This comes in handy when you bring your photographer from home.

 A final word of advice, please never plan your wedding day around your vendors (photographers, makeup etc.) but definitely get them involved early in the planning stages and soak up their wisdom and experience.
 Even the most prepared Bride can learn from an experienced wedding professional.
 In the end, it’s your day – take in all the advice but you’re the boss, you have the final say.